 How can I determine which providers I can see?

 You can seek treatment from any provider.
 The insurance will pay a percentage of the Reasonable & Customary charges for services that are covered by the plan.

-Your out-of-pocket costs may be lower when you utilize the GWH-Cigna PPO Network of Participating Providers.
-For a listing of GWH-Cigna PPO Network Participating Providers, go to www.mycignaforhealth.com or contact Consolidated Health Plans at (413) 773-4540, toll-free at (800) 633-7867, or www.chpstudent.com.
+Your out-of-pocket costs may be lower when you utilize the Cigna PPO Network of Participating Providers.
+For a listing of Cigna PPO Network Participating Providers, go to https://hcpdirectory.cigna.com/web/public/providers or contact www.wellfleetstudent.com.

 Who should I contact for updating my personal information such as a mailing address, name, etc.?

 Please call UHP at 800-437-6448 to update your personal information.

 Once I receive treatment, is there anything that I need to do to have my claim processed?

 Note: Claims submitted directly to Wellfleet Student will be denied and you will be asked to resubmit them to CIGNA.